datacarpentry/DEPRECATED-introduction-genomics/02-examining-sra-runtable.md

 In the next lesson on the shell, we will be able to find out how to do a lot more with the shell, including what else the commands we have done can do.

+## Where to learn more

+#### About the Sequence Read Archive

+* You can learn more about the SRA by reading the [SRA Documentation](http://www.ncbi.nlm.nih.gov/Traces/sra/)
+* The best way to transfer a large SRA dataset is by using the [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/?view=toolkit_doc)